asugden/fast_ds/README.md

 1. Create a new repository and add your model creation code
 2. Create categorical variables in your data
 3. Use groupby-apply in 3 ways: Series vs. DataFrame, as a "reduce".
-In the case of map, you can just run groupby().apply()
+In the case of map, you can just run groupby().apply(np.mean)
    - https://realpython.com/pandas-groupby/
    - https://www.youtube.com/watch?v=qy0fDqoMJx8
 4. Test out the idea of a class